libxsmm/libxsmm/README.md

 2. LIBXSMM uses Pthread mutexes to guard updates of the JITted code cache (link line with -lpthread is required); building with OMP=1 employs an OpenMP critical section as an alternative locking mechanism.
 3. There is no support for the Windows calling convention.

-The JIT backend support in LIBXSMM can be enabled using:
+The JIT backend in LIBXSMM can be disabled by using:

 ```
-make JIT=1
+make JIT=0
 ```

 One can use the aforementioned THRESHOLD parameter to control the matrix sizes for which the JIT compilation will be automatically performed.
 However, explicitly requested kernels (by calling libxsmm_?mmdispatch) are not subject to a problem size threshold.
 In any case, JIT code generation can be used for accompanying statically generated code.